 As this is a virtual class a reliable internet connection is ideal.
 If you do not have a reliable internet connection, and are interested in taking the class, please note it on your application.
 We are committed to finding an alternate way to facilitate your learning and participation in the class.

 Please contact: firstname.lastname@example.org with a one-page proposal outlining the play you would like to develop over the course of this class.
 Include a brief synopsis of the piece, a description of where you think you’re at with it, and an overview of what you’d like to explore in class.
 Registration is limited.

 Applications are due by : 5PM on November 11th, 2020.

 Cost (includes HST)

 Paula has taught playwriting nationally and internationally.
 She has a long and cherished association with the Tarragon, running a playwriting class and working with their Young Playwrights Unit.
-She is a sessional professor of Drama and Education at the University of Windsor and a Resident Artist at Soulpepper, where she writes program notes for the company and is active in their community programming initiatives.
+She is a sessional professor of Acting and Playwriting at the University of Windsor.